MikeDigitize/Animator-ES6/README.md

 ## Defining Keyframe Animations

-Quickly define keyframe animations with Animator's <code>createAnimation</code> method which handles keyframe definitions and has an optional style class creator to use to set a class that will trigger the animation.
-When getting and setting styles Animator expects them to be as an object with CSS property name / value pairs.
+Quickly define keyframe animations with Animator's <code>createAnimation</code> method which has an optional style class creator to use to create a class to trigger the animation.
+Animator handles styles as an object with CSS property name / value pairs.
 There's a handy method called <code>createCSSRule()</code> that converts property names / values into objects for you.

 ```javascript
 /**